Events & Observers

 declare(strict_types=1);

-namespace Marko\Blog\Service;
+namespace App\Blog\Services;

-use Marko\Core\Event\EventDispatcherInterface;use Marko\Blog\Event\PostCreatedEvent;
+use Marko\Core\Event\EventDispatcherInterface;use App\Blog\Events\Post\PostCreated;

-class PostService{ public function __construct( private readonly EventDispatcherInterface $eventDispatcher, ) {}
+readonly class PostService{ public function __construct( private EventDispatcherInterface $eventDispatcher, ) {}

 public function createPost(string $title, string $body): Post { $post = new Post(title: $title, body: $body); // ... save to database

-$this->eventDispatcher->dispatch(new PostCreatedEvent(post: $post));
+$this->eventDispatcher->dispatch(new PostCreated(post: $post));

 return $post; }}Defining Events